AmandaRam/final-project-todo/README.md

 - Deployed both backend and frontend on Vercel.
 - Installed Kinde for authentication.
 - Added log in / log out functionality.
+- Installed Prettier for code formatting and lint.s